torvista/Zen_Cart-Backup_MYSQL_Plugin/README.md

-# Zen Cart - Backup MYSQL Plugin v2.0
+# Zen Cart - Backup MYSQL Encapsulated Plugin v2.0

 *February 2025: This fileset is now very different to the last version in the Zen Cart Plugins, but will not be uploaded there until there is some feedback from users.*

+## Functionality
 Backup/Restore your database from the Zen Cart Admin.
 Use for backup security or for fast and easy restores to your development server.

+Compatible with Zen Cart 2.1+ and php 8+.

 This add-on works much faster than a php-scripted backup tool and supports backups of "huge" databases.
 Supports zip and gzip in unix and Windows servers.